bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:23:52

-No, I'm not concerned about the miner stopping changes because aside from like...
+No, I'm not concerned about the miner stopping changes.

 Sjors Provoost: 01:23:58

-That's not as true, right?
+Then you don't need LOT=true, right?
 If the miners don't stop it, you don't need anything like that.

 NVK: 01:24:02